Chopin1983/Readme.md/README.md

 # 'Get a job'
 This project was created to find a job.
-It consists of four parts
+It consists of four parts.

 ## Terminy produktu
 ## Fortuna-1-liga